twcook/s3model.github.io/userguide/docs/_sources/S3Model.rst.txt

 Data Analysis/Science
 ---------------------

-When we can extract *contextual* meaning from data, it empowers us to make better decisions.
+When we can extract :ref:`contextual <contextual>` meaning from data, it empowers us to make better decisions.
 The context of the data is at the point of capture.
 When the capture context is unknown it can easily lead to poor or improper analysis results.

-The use of *ontologies* to define meaning across domains is growing.
-These ontologies are typically built by or with direct input from *domain experts*.
-The Web Ontology Language (*OWL*) is often used to instantiate and exchange an ontology.
-An ontology may also be expressed in *RDF*.
+The use of :ref:`ontologies <ontologies>` to define meaning across domains is growing.
+These ontologies are typically built by or with direct input from :ref:`domain experts <domain-experts>`.
+The Web Ontology Language :ref:`(*OWL*) <owl>` is often used to instantiate and exchange an ontology.
+An ontology may also be expressed in the Resource Description Framework :ref:`(*RDF*) <rdf>`.